Overview of IFRS in India

 Implementation of IFRS in India

-- An increase in cost is initially due to dual reporting requirements, which the entity might have to meet until full convergence is achieved.
+- An increase in cost is initially due to dual reporting requirements, which the entity might have to meet until full convergence.

 - The current accounting framework in India is deeply affected by laws and regulations.
-For the implementation of IFRS may be required changes in various regulations or laws.
+The implementation of IFRS may require changes in various regulations or laws.

-- All stakeholders, employees, auditors, regulators, tax authorities, etc., would need to be aware of IFRS.
+- All stakeholders, employees, auditors, regulators, tax authorities, etc., must be aware of IFRS.
 They need to train.

-- Organizations would need to incur additional costs for modifying their current accounting and procedures for meeting the new disclosures and reporting requirements.
+- Organizations would need to incur additional costs for modifying their current accounting and procedures to meet the new disclosures and reporting requirements.

-- Differences between IFRS and Indian GAAP may impact the business decision / financial performance of an entity
+- Differences between IFRS and Indian GAAP may impact an entity’s business decision / financial performance.

-- Awareness about international standards: If any entity adopts IFRS, then it clearly means that there will be a drastic change in the entire set of financial statements.
-There are a number of differences between IFRS and Indian GAAP.
-It would be a big challenge to create awareness about the IFRS and its impact on its user.
+- Awareness about International Standards: If any entity adopts IFRS, there will be a drastic change in the entire set of financial statements.
+There are several differences between IFRS and Indian GAAP.
+Creating awareness about the IFRS and its impact on users would be a big challenge.

-- Fair value: IFRS uses the fair value as a measurement base for valuing most of the items of financial statements.
-The calculation of fair value involves a lot of hard work, and valuation experts have to be used.
+- Fair value: IFRS uses fair value as a measurement base for valuing most of the items of financial statements.
+Calculating fair value involves a lot of hard work, and valuation experts must be used.

-- Management compensation plan: The terms and conditions relating to management compensation plans would also have to be changed.
-The reporting of financial results under IFRS is likely to be very different from those under the Indian GAAP.
+- Management Compensation Plan: The terms and conditions of management compensation plans would also have to be changed.
+The reporting of financial results under IFRS will likely differ significantly from those under the Indian GAAP.

-- Reporting and Disclosure systems: The disclosure and reporting requirements under IFRS are completely different from the Indian reporting requirements.
+- Reporting and Disclosure Systems: IFRS’s disclosure and reporting requirements differ entirely from the Indian reporting requirements.

-The major focus of IFRS is on getting the Balance sheet right.
-It is difficult to summarize all the differences here.
-However, a few of the major differences are given below.
+The primary focus of IFRS is on getting the Balance sheet right.
+It isn’t easy to summarize all the differences here.
+However, a few of the significant differences are given below.

 Points | IFRS | Indian GAAP |